 Treating Your Heart

 For bradycardia, an artificial pacemaker may be the best solution in some instances, as it safely monitors your heartbeats and sends electrical impulses to stimulate a normal heartbeat when your heart rate slows.
-If you have tachycardia, your NYC cardiologist may recommend:
+If you have tachycardia, your best cardiologists in NYC may recommend:

 - Vagal maneuvers.
 Hold your breath and strain, dunk your face in ice water or cough to jolt the vagus nerves and slow down your heart rate.